 Brazil mall operator Aliansce Sonae makes new offer for BR Malls tie-up

-Aliansce had two previous offers rejected by BR Malls earlier this year.
+Aliansce had two previous offers rejected by BR Malls this year, but the latter signaled last month that it was still open for talks on a potential business combination if they reflected its "fair value."

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))